 Following the fall of the Saddam regime, Founder of Jiyan Foundation for Human Rights, Mr. Salah Ahmad returned to his native Iraq, where he opened the first treatment center for survivors of torture and war violence.
 During the following years, he used his many years of experience to establish the concept of psychotherapy and trauma treatment in the region.

-Jiyan Foundation for Human Rights US supports 9 treatment centers, a clinic for Yazidi women and families, a Healing Garden and mobile teams helping survivors in 11 refugee and IDP camps and nine regions throughout Kurdistan-Iraq, Iraq, & Syria.
+Jiyan Foundation supports 9 treatment centers, a clinic for Yazidi women and families, a Healing Garden and mobile teams helping survivors in 11 refugee and IDP camps and nine regions throughout Kurdistan-Iraq, Iraq, & Syria.
 Since 2005 these programs have supported over 100,000 survivors of trauma, terror, domestic violence and human rights violations in the region.

 Long-term impact and a holistic approach to recovery